alex-bellon/wikipedia/README.md

 [Constructive Solid Geometry](https://en.wikipedia.org/wiki/Constructive_solid_geometry) - Constructive solid geometry allows a modeler to create a complex surface or object by using Boolean operators to combine simpler objects.

+[Cox-Zucker machine](https://en.wikipedia.org/wiki/Cox%E2%80%93Zucker_machine) - n algorithm created by David A. Cox and Steven Zucker.
+This algorithm determines if a given set of sections provides a basis (up to torsion) for the Mordell–Weil group of an elliptic surface E → S where S is isomorphic to the projective line.

 [Dandelin spheres](https://en.wikipedia.org/wiki/Dandelin_spheres) - one or two spheres that are tangent both to a plane and to a cone that intersects the plane.

 [Deltahedron](https://en.wikipedia.org/wiki/Deltahedron) - a polyhedron whose faces are all equilateral triangles.